Overview

 How to Use

-When running the replication for the first time (without LastSyncTime set), Skyvia performs a Full (Initial) Replication, loading all source selected tables data into the target.
+When running replication for the first time (without LastSyncTime set), Skyvia performs a Full (Initial) Replication, loading all selected source tables into the target.
 Make sure the Create Tables and Drop Tables checkboxes are selected in the replication settings.

-If Skyvia detects schema or settings changes in your Replication, before saving the changes, you’ll be prompted to choose:
+If Skyvia detects schema or settings changes in your Replication, before saving the changes you will be prompted to choose:

 Enable Resync mode in the table configuration to force a full load for specific tables, without resetting the entire integration.